evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

  (*) actions/web requests
  ( ) commands/command line tools
 ```
-After pressing enter, you will be asked what accounts you want to add to the smart agent.
-You should now see your previous configured account with the key "deploymentAccount" in the list.
+After pressing enter, you will be asked which accounts you want to add to the smart agent.
+You should now see your previously configured account with the key "deploymentAccount" in the list.
 Check the account with the space bar and click enter:
 ```
 ?
 Add accounts to smart agent configuration:
 >(*) deploymentAccount, 0x0630EE563cdf67a2DdE9161405B722f5AEfee18A,
 ```
-Now the generator copies the required files for the smart agent in your project workspace and runs a "npm install" in the folder.
+Now the generator copies the required files for the smart-agent to your project workspace and runs an "npm install" in the folder.

 In case yeoman reports a "conflict" in the `package.json` choose 'y' to overwrite it.